chstan/autodiDAQt/docs/source/experiments.rst

 **Inverted control is safer.** As a user, you only specify what actions to take, this prevents data loss in the event that you try to do something illegal or that would otherwise cause issue (such as by violating an interlock).
-In this case DAQuiri will try to proceed anyway, will save any data collected so far, and will let you know there was an issue.
+In this case autodidaqt will try to proceed anyway, will save any data collected so far, and will let you know there was an issue.

-**Inverted control provides a record of what you intended to do.** Because you are already providing a representation of what to do in data as opposed to in code, DAQuiri can just save the sequence of actions you requested.
+**Inverted control provides a record of what you intended to do.** Because you are already providing a representation of what to do in data as opposed to in code, autodidaqt can just save the sequence of actions you requested.
 A huge benefit here is that there is no ambiguity as to what happened during the course of data collection, the record of motions and data collections is available after the fact together with complete timestamps.